What causes ARFID?

 Eating disorders are familial illnesses, and temperamental traits predisposing individuals toward developing an illness are passed from generation to generation.

-Cultural pressures to eat clean/pure/healthy as well as growing emphasis on food processing, sourcing, packing and environmental impact can influence food beliefs and intake.
+Cultural pressures to eat clean/pure/healthy as well as increased interests in food processing, sourcing, packing and the environmental impact can influence food beliefs and intake.

 ARFID is a complex eating disorder and requires highly-specialized medical, psychological and dietary care.
 Please call us at 877-825-8584 to learn more about the treatment options we offer at Eating Recovery Center.